casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 shell.openExternal(signinUrl); //Open the login url in the browser
 ```

-You can change the first five parameters.
+Adjust the first five variables for your Casdoor instance.

-### Listen to the open application event
+### 3. Listen for the app being opened

-Once you successfully log in through the browser, the browser will open your Electron application.
-Therefore, you must listen to the open application event.
+After sign-in in the browser, the browser opens your app via the custom protocol.
+Listen for that event:

 ```javascript
 const gotTheLock = app.requestSingleInstanceLock();